larafale/flooz-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.

+## Fabric

+Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## Facebook-iOS-SDK